Detectify's MCP server — secure, integrated AI for your workflows.

 Phishing

-An attack vector touches both web and physical attack surfaces because it leverages email or SMS to get a company insider to click on a malicious link.
+An attack vector that touches both web and physical attack surfaces because it leverages email or SMS to get a company insider to click on a malicious link.
 A successful phishing attempt then opens up access to the company’s network.

 Most companies conduct security training to increase individual awareness for phishing attacks, and keeping it top of mind can help prevent these attacks from succeeding.
 In addition to training, assessing email configurations such as SPF/DMARC and DKIM records can reduce the chances of an attack.